 these examples with a limited number of best-practice results elsewhere.
 An important product will be an accessible,

 attractive document to be made broadly available to transportation

 administer the consultant effort on behalf of the NYS MPO Association.
-The consultant was retained in late 2002 and
+An RFP will be circulated by the end of March